v-fearam/msbuild-examples/custom-task-code-generation/README.md

 ### Step 7 (Optional), Check what is going on during build process

-It is possible to compile on using a command line command.
+It is possible to compile using a command line command.
 We need to go to MSBuildConsoleExample\MSBuildConsoleExample folder.
 We are going to use -bl (binary log) option to generate a binary log.
 The binary log will have a very useful information to know what is going on during build process.

 ```dotnetcli